XXY Is Not Klinefelter Syndrome (KS)

 Medical researchers incorrectly call XXY chromosomes “Klinefelter syndrome,” yet many doctors acknowledge that no such symptoms may be present in XXY men.
 Some published studies have even stated this, yet many researchers and doctors continue standing by the outdated assertion.

-This distinction is important because doctors use “Klinefelter syndrome” interchangeably with “XXY,” misleading and misinforming right from the outset of discussing the differences and patients and parents.
+This distinction is important because doctors use “Klinefelter syndrome” interchangeably with “XXY,” misleading and misinforming right from the outset of discussing the differences with patients and parents.

 Some doctors call Klinefelter syndrome a misnomer, openly stating there never was a syndrome.